vatpac-technology/sops/docs/aerodromes/sydney.md

 !!! tip
     For aircraft taxiing northbound on B, consider instructing them to hold short of taxiway B8 when 34L or 16R are in use for arrivals, in order to separate from aircraft using the B7 & B9 rapid exits.

-Intersection departures are not permitted for Jet aircraft on runway 34L.
+Intersection departures are not permitted for Jet aircraft on runway 34L as per `ERSA FAC YSSY`.
-`ERSA FAC YSSY`

 ### Helicopter Operations
 #### Departures
 VFR helicopters are generally processed via one of Sydney's Helicopter Routes.
 IFR helicopters should conform to fixed wing ops and be processed via the **SY (RADAR) SID** from an appropriate runway, unless a visual departure is acceptable.

 SY ACD will issue airways clearance for a Helicopter Route through a coded clearance.
 !!! tip
-    You can find details of each Helicopter Route (including applicable clearance limits) in the `YSSY ERSA FAC`.
+    You can find details of each Helicopter Route (including applicable clearance limits) in the `ERSA FAC YSSY`.

 !!! example
     **YOE:** "Sydney Delivery, helicopter YOE, for the Harbour Bridge 5 outbound, request clearance"